 Years before I met my wife, I dated a travel nurse.
 We spent several years roaming about the country, spending three months here and four months there.
 The whole time, her employer provided us with free upscale housing.

-While moving that often can get tedious after a year or two, many hospitals offer to renew nurses’ contracts repeatedly as they struggle to fill positions with full-time regular staff.
+Although moving that often can get tedious after a year or two, many hospitals offer to renew nurses’ contracts repeatedly as they struggle to fill positions with full-time regular staff.
 My ex, for example, renewed her contract in Baltimore for 15 months.

 It was a fun adventure and exposed me to parts of the country I would never have visited otherwise.
-By driving across the country multiple times and living in cities and towns in many regions, I got to know the United States in a way that I never had in my previous 10 years of adulthood.
+By driving across the country multiple times and living in cities and towns in many regions, I got to know the U.S. in a way that I never had in my previous 10 years of adulthood.

 Beyond being a great way to travel and live for free, it can also help you find a permanent job in a place you love after trial runs in multiple cities.